About Hambantota Mattala Rajapaksa International Airport (HRI)

 Limited shopping facilities, including retailers selling duty-free goods and local souvenirs, can be found in Departures.

-A left-luggage office is situated in the terminal's 'outer porch' area.
+A left-luggage office is situated in the terminal's ‘outer porch’ area.
+A bond baggage facility is also available at the airport.

 Conference and business: